-- There may be restrictions on times when deliveries are allowed, noise and pollution levels, and how you or your customers dispose of waste.
+- There may be restrictions on certain periods of time throughout the day or week when deliveries are allowed.
+There may also be limits on noise and pollution levels that you must meet.
+You may also have to consider how you or your customers dispose of waste.

 - Whatever premises you choose, you need to ensure that you are properly insured.
-See insure your business and assets.
+See insurance: business property and assets.

-If you are in any doubt about your legal obligations, you should take legal advice from your business adviser or solicitor.
-Choose and work with a solicitor.
+If you are in any doubt about your legal obligations, you should seek professional legal advice from your business adviser or solicitor.
+Choose a solicitor for your business.